EntityAdam/SolidTrivia/README.md

     - You may rejoin the game at any time.

 ## 3. Host your own
-    - Coming soon
+Coming soon

 ## 4. Answer / Response contributions
-    - Writing good questions and answers is hard work!
+Writing good questions and answers is hard work!
 Answer / Response contributions are appreciated.

-    - Sample spreadsheet format (coming soon)
+Sample spreadsheet format (coming soon)

 ## 5. Developer contributions
-    - Developer contributions are encouraged!
+Developer contributions are encouraged!

-    - Technologies used
+Technologies used
     - Language C# 7.3
     - .NET Core 3.0
     - ASP.NET Core
     - Blazor

 ## 6. Roadmap
-    - The roadmap is just a big list of todo's for now.
+The roadmap is just a big list of todo's for now.

-    - TODO:
+### TODO

 - [ ] All responses removed when player leaves
 - [ ] Select random player to select first answer
     - [ ] Add CSS class to change the selected user to green.
     - [ ] Determine user with fastest correct response for subequent answers
 - [ ] Import question / response file?
 - [ ] Move phone number / Twilio API keys to secrets
 - [ ] Implement Twilio client to allow server to send SMS messages to users.